iamnotgoodatprogrammingplshelp/default_stock_app/README.md

 What changed and why:
 Proper Code Blocks: Wrapping terminal commands in bash ...  makes them distinct and easier to copy.

-The .env section: If someone else downloads your code, their app will crash if they don't know they need to plug in their own API key.
-Adding that note saves everyone a headache.

-Completed the "Running" step: Your draft cut off at the end, so I added the standard Vite command (npm run dev) to start the server.